 Store in closed original container in a dry place.
 Store away from incompatible materials.
+Store in a cool, well-ventilated place.
 Store in accordance with local/regional/national regulations.

 7.3 Specific end use(s)

 For welding consumables and related products